earthspecies/library/ROCKET_Sound/README.md

 3) There's some special magic in the ppv non-linearity.
 Combined with conv1d, it is exceptionally good at classifying time series in general.
 Why is that so?
 ---

-Notes on my initial implementation (based on Ignacio Oguiza's ROCKET demo at https://github.com/timeseriesAI/timeseriesAI -thanks!)
+Notes on my second implementation (based on Ignacio Oguiza's ROCKET demo at https://github.com/timeseriesAI/timeseriesAI -thanks!)

 > https://github.com/PomoML/ROCKET_Sound

 First, run notebook saveSounds.
 It saves the Macaque calls and names into ~.fastai.
 These will be loaded by the following notebook.

 Second, run notebook MacaqueROCKET for a demonstration of the ROCKET method.
-It requires fastai v1 only for the last section.
+It requires fastai2 only for the last section.
 These notebooks are not tested on servers.
 They were run locally only.

 The biggest issue was dealing with variable length samples.
 ROCKET is not limited to fixed length samples, but works most straightforwardly with them.
 There is already discussion of this issue in depth in the Time Series Sequential Data Study Group.
 One simple idea is to pad each sample with zeros to the same (longest) length.
 However doing so drastically alters the max and ppv measures, and empirically decreases accuracy.